All Souls Procession All Souls Procession

 The Procession had its beginnings in 1990 with a ritualistic performance piece created by local artist Susan Johnson, who was grieving the passing of her father.

-The performance was very well received and many artists were inspired to continue growing the Procession into its modern incarnation.
+This ceremony became and annual event and many artists were inspired to continue growing the Procession into its modern incarnation.

 All Souls Procession